ivorscott/go-delve-reload/README.md

 5 - Removed PgAdmin4

-If you're going to use pgAdmin4 you're better off using it on your host machine without a container.
-It's more reliable and not a pain to configure.
-Importing and exporting sql files was extremely difficult when dealing with the containerized version.
+If you're going to use PgAdmin4 you're better off using it on your host machine outside a container.
+Reason being, it's more reliable.
+I found importing and exporting sql files extremely difficult in the PgAdmin4 UI inside a container.

 6 - Enabled Idiomatic Go development